bzoltan1/sysroot-tools/README.md

 Description of the sysroot json file:

 * sysroot_directory : This is how the sysroot will be named (for example openSUSE-current-x86)
-* qemu_static: (optional) The name of the qemu binary in case the target arch is different from the host's arch
+* qemu_static: (optional) The name(s) of the qemu binary in case the target arch is different from the host's arch.
+Can be a single string or an array of strings.
 * target_arch : The target arch can be any arch what QEMU supports on the host system
 * ssl_certificate: SSL certificate for the package repositories if they require such
 * keep_zypp_settints: The tool can clean up or leave the zypp credentials and setting in the sysroot (boolean)